luisvinicius167/mockstate/README.md

  */

 // components/app/index.js
-import {subscribe, unsubscribe, getState} from 'state';
+import {subscribe, unsubscribe, getState} from 'mockstate';

   componentWillMount(){
      // when some state change, do something.